networkx/nx-guides/content/exploratory_notebooks/world_trade/world_trade_network.md

 import pandas as pd
 import matplotlib as mpl
+import matplotlib.pyplot as plt
+try:
-import matplotlib.pyplot as plt from mpl_toolkits.basemap import Basemap as Basemap
+    from mpl_toolkits.basemap import Basemap as Basemap
+    importBasemap = True
+except:
+    print("Basemap cannot be imported, so Geographic visualizations will be plotted without underlying cartograph.") importBasemap = False
 ```

 For the sake of convenience and scope of this tutorial, the data for trade flows of three product categories - Natural Gas (Hs6: 271111), Coffee (Hs6: 090111) and Diamonds (Hs6: 710210) was extracted to three separate CSV files.
 These are now imported as pandas dataframe, from where they can be converted to NetworkX Graph objects.